TerranMechworks/mech3doc/docs/index.md

 # MechWarrior 3 file format description

 A project to describe the file formats used in the 1998 game MechWarrior 3.
 This documentation can be used as a whitepaper for a clean room implementation to extract most MechWarrior 3 assets, or for reference for existing projects.
+Note that this project discusses the file structures, and not necessarily the contents of the files.

 ## Terms and abbreviations